vernersgrikitis/products/README.md

 # Products Application

-### Products app is created using Next.js, TypeScript ,React, Tailwind.
+### Products Application is created using Next.js, TypeScript ,React, Tailwind.
-### Products Application is a responsive web page that fetches data from API
+### Products Application is a responsive web page that fetches data from API and manipulate with it

 - Instant Search